Canadian Parks and Recreation Association (CPRA)

 - Generate much needed support to municipalities, Indigenous communities and other sector organizations to hire additional youth to advance their green priorities

 Applications must focus on the development of new green jobs for youth.
 In this context, the following definitions should be adhered to:

-- A job is considered ‘New’ if the position has been created for the Summer 2019 work term and is not a continuation of a current position.
+- A job is considered ‘New’ if the position has been created for the Summer 2019 and is not a continuation of a current position

-- "Youth" is defined as those being 15-30 years of age.
-Youth must have been registered as full time students in the previous academic year, and intend to return to school on a full-time basis in Fall 2019.
+- ‘Youth’ is defined as those being 15-30 years of age.
+Youth must have been registered as full time students in the previous academic year, and intend to return to school on a full time basis in the next academic year

-The following expenditures are eligible for funding and included in the wage subsidy:
+The following expenditures are eligible for funding and included in this amount:

 - Salary support